 - Somes Sound, Mount Desert Island, Geologic Site of the Month – November 1998, Maine Geological Survey.

 - Griersons of Maine – County of Knox, Maine (Stone carvers from Dalbeattie, Kirkcudbright, Scotland) This site is presented on Arthur Grierson’s Giersons of Maine: County of Knox web site.
+(The link to this article is no longer available, although you can read the article on the Internet Archive Wayback Machine.)

 Mr. Grierson’s ancestors worked in the worked the quarries in Spruce Head and Clarks Island, Maine